Guticar94/COMP90086-Computer-Vision/README.md

     ```
     Jupyter notebook
     ```
-3. Notebook Execution:
+3. Notebook Execution for training, validating, and testing model:

-  * Open ```combineModels.ipynb``` to train, validate, and generate predictions for Kaggle submission.
+  * Open ```combineModels.ipynb``` to train, validate, and generate predictions files for Kaggle submission.

+4. Notebook Execution for visualising results:

   * Use ```visualiseResult.ipynb``` to visualize the model performance based on the generated CSV files.